Joseph-Ambakederimo/Lute-slm/README.md

-🗣️ vox-slm: A Small Language Model Framework (Version 0)
+🗣️ lute-slm: A Small Language Model Framework (Version 0)

-Welcome to vox-slm, a project dedicated to building and understanding Small Language Models (SLMs) from the ground up using PyTorch.
+Welcome to lute-slm, a project dedicated to building and understanding Small Language Models (SLMs) from the ground up using PyTorch.
 This framework is currently in Version 0, which serves as a robust Proof-of-Concept for the core Transformer architecture and the training pipeline.

 🌟 Project Description (Version 0)

-vox-slm V0 implements a foundational decoder-only Transformer model, inspired by modern architectures like Qwen and Llama.
+lute-slm V0 implements a foundational decoder-only Transformer model, inspired by modern architectures like Qwen and Llama.
 It uses key techniques such as Multi-Head Attention, RMS Normalization, and the SiLU activation function.

 The primary goal of Version 0 is to provide a clear, readable, and functional foundation for: